wilfriedvanasten/miscvar/README.md

 the target to home.
 Disadvantage is that files are hidden.
 Remaining files are explicitly ignored.

+The .stowrc here requires at least stow 2.3.0.

 License Information
 ===================
 All of this "software" is MIT licensed.